Yosemite Valley: Climbing

 Yosemite is now a world rock climbing attraction.
 The massive 'big walls' of granite have been climbed countless times since the 1950s and have pushed climbers' abilities to new heights.
 While climbers traditionally take several days to climb the monoliths, bivvying on the rock faces, modern climbing techniques help climbers ascend the cliffs in mere hours.
 Many climbers stay at Camp 4 before beginning big wall climbs, which became notable after World War II as "a birthplace of rock climbing’s modern age" and was introduced into the National Register of Historic Places in 2003.

 Half Dome figures prominently on the reverse side of the California state quarter.
 Hiking to the top of Half Dome is one of the most popular hikes from the valley, and very crowded.
-The park now requires permits to use the trail, and in 2011 the permits sold out very quickly after becoming available.
-The park now uses a lottery system for hikers to apply for permits.
+In 2010 the park shifted to permit system, where hikers would apply for a permit and get assigned a day where they could do the hike.